River Wye, Derbyshire

 The River Wye is one of Derbyshire's best-known rivers and is popular with anglers because of the large numbers of wild brown, rainbow trout and grayling it contains.
 The alkalinity of the Wye provides a rich source of nutrients that leads to an abundance of insects, invertebrates and other wildlife.
-This ensures that the trout and grayling grow quickly on a diet of freshwater shrimp, caddisfly (also known as sedge-flies) and mayfly (to name but a few of the foods available).
-Some of the largest populations of water voles in Britain can also be found along the River Wye.
+This ensures that the trout and grayling grow quickly on a diet of freshwater shrimp, caddisfly and mayfly.
+The river is the only river in Britain known to support a breeding population of rainbow trout, as most varieties do not breed in British waters.